 Creates a time result quantity (in s).
 When the model is evaluated, a value can be added to the quantity and it will be used to transfer the result to the Thermo-Calc plot engine.

-- quantity id Unique id of the result quantity - description Additional description of the result quantity exception tc_python.exceptions.APIServerException
+- quantity_id Unique id of the result quantity - description Additional description of the result quantity exception tc_python.exceptions.APIServerException exception tc_python.exceptions.CalculationException

 5.8 Module "exceptions"